yussypu/gavel/docs/technical-deep-dive.md

 Each symbol side is a contiguous array of price levels indexed by offset from a session anchor, with two bitsets over the level array: one for any occupancy, one for non peg occupancy.
-Best price is a cached index refreshed on the rare event that the touch empties; next-worse walks use a word-at-a-time scan over the bitset (countr_zero / countl_zero).
+Best price is a cached index refreshed on the rare event that the touch empties; next worse walks use a word at a time scan over the bitset (countr_zero / countl_zero).
 Each level holds an intrusive doubly linked FIFO of order nodes plus aggregate quantity and counts.
 Cancel by id is O(1): id to pool index, unlink, update aggregates and occupancy.

-Non displayed interest (hidden midpoint pegs) and not-yet-resting interest (parked pegs, pending stops, queued market orders) live in per symbol sequence ordered vectors that hold order ids, not pool indices.
+Non displayed interest (hidden midpoint pegs) and not yet resting interest (parked pegs, pending stops, queued market orders) live in per symbol sequence ordered vectors that hold order ids, not pool indices.
 Holding ids means a released and reused pool slot can never be mistaken for the original order.
 These vectors are